jatinydav557/jatinydav557/README.md

 <p align="left">

 **I am a data science enthusiast currently pursuing my MCA from Amity University, Noida.
 I love working on data analysis and machine learning projects.
-My goal is to extract insights from raw data using tools like Python, SQL, and create impactful visualizations with Tableau and Power BI.
-Let's collaborate to build something amazing together! 🚀**
+My goal is to extract insights from raw data using tools like Python(Numpy,pandas,matplotlib,seaborn),SQL,Tableau,Power BI, and create impactful visualizations with Tableau and Power BI.🚀**

 </p>